zaucker/agrammon/Advent2020/shitty-program.md

 ```
 Those modules can be found on the [Raku Modules Directory](https://modules.raku.org/).
 Note that [`Spreadsheet::XLSX`](https://github.com/jnthn/spreadsheet-xlsx) was specifically implemented for this project.

 Speaking of the actual implementation, although our brave elf didn't have much experience with either grammars, parsers, or even Perl 6 / Raku, he was smart enough to engage a real [expert elf](https://www.edument.se/en/page/jonathan-worthington-eng) for that.
 This elf did most of the heavy lifting of the backend implementation and helped our elf with advice and code review for the parts he implemented himself.

-Please note that the goal of this rewrite was to leave most of the syntax of the model implementation and also the frontend as is, so the blame for all the sub-optimal design decisions are solely on our primary elf (as all the implementation details passing under the review radar).
+Please note that the goal of this rewrite was to leave most of the syntax of the model implementation and also the frontend as is, so the blame for all the sub-optimal design decisions are solely on our primary elf as well as the responsibility for imperfect implementation details passing under the review radar.

 ## Some Raku features used in AGRAMMON

-In this section you'll see a few Raku features used in AGRAMMON.
+In this section we'll present a few Raku features used in AGRAMMON.
 This is not meant as a hardcore technical explanation for experts, but rather as a means to give a taste to people interested in Raku.

 ### [bin/agrammon.pl6](../bin/agrammon.pl6)

+The actual AGRAMMON "executable" is just a three-liner (of which only two are Raku):

 ```
 #!/usr/bin/env raku
 use lib "lib"
 use Agrammon::UI::CommandLine;
 ```
-The actual AGRAMMON "executable" is just a three-liner (of which only two are Raku).

 This exploits the fact that Rakudo (the Raku implementation used here) has a pretty nice [pre-compilation](https://docs.raku.org/language/faq#index-entry-Precompile_(FAQ)) feature which is useful for minimizing (the still not neglegible) startup time after the first run of the program.

 ### [Agrammon::UI::CommandLine](../lib/Agrammon/UI/CommandLine.pm6)

+This module contains the main functions of the AGRAMMON application available from the command line.

 #### Usage

 Running `./bin/agrammon.pl6` gives the following output:

 ```console
 Usage:
   ./bin/agrammon.pl6 web <cfg-filename> <model-filename> [<technical-file>] -- Start the web interface